Cat9199/project-presentation/README.md

 3. **Configure Environment:**
    - Copy `.env.example` to `.env`.
    - Set production database credentials in the `.env` file.

-**Visuals:**
-- Screenshot from cloud server dashboard.
-- Terminal commands for cloning the repository and setting environment variables.

 ### Slide 6: Deployment - Part 2